Post Study Work Permit in Netherlands for Indian Students

 How to apply for a Residence Permit for Orientation Year?

-One can apply for the Residence Permit for Orientation Year 3 months before the expiration of your present residence permit.
+One can apply for the Residence Permit for Orientation Year, three months before your present residence permit expires.
 Check the steps given below to apply for the extension:

-• Before applying, make sure all the requirements have been met.
+• Make sure all the requirements have been met before you apply

-• Then, collect all the documents that are required to apply.
+• Collect all the documents that are required to apply

-• Then, apply online or by writing via post.
+• Apply online or by writing via post

-• Next, wait for the decision from IND.
-IND takes a decision within 90 days (known as the decision period).
+• Wait for the decision from IND (Dutch Immigration and Naturalization Service), which decides within 90 days (the decision period).

-• Lastly, collect the residence permit.
-Once the residence permit is ready at an IND desk, you will receive a letter.
-After this, make an appointment to collect the residence permits.
+• Make an appointment to collect the residence permit.
+Once the residence permit is ready, you will receive a letter at an IND desk.

 What all work can be done with post study work permit in the Netherlands?